erikh/scarlett-school.web/source/lessons/general-programming/3-functions.md

 In programming, similar to mathematics, _functions_ are used to iconify a section of code, composed of many _statements_, similar to how a mathematical function encapsulates a formula.

 Functions can be re-used, sometimes numerous times, to perform the same computation over and over again.
-Most of your programming time will be spent manipulating some set of function, often called an _interface_, to achieve a goal related to that interface, such as reading files, or drawing to the computer's screen, or controlling a web browser.
+Most of your programming time will be spent manipulating some set of functions, often called an _interface_, to achieve a goal related to that interface, such as reading files, or drawing to the computer's screen, or controlling a web browser.

 In this section, we attempt to explain functions in-depth, the consequences they have on your code, and some of the types of functions you might encounter.